atmoos/cv/README.md

 ## Other Passions

+Even though I thoroughly enjoy software engineering, it is not the complete story of who I am, as I am also...

-- Avid sailor
+- an avid sailor
-- Dancer in training
+- a dancer in training
-- Keen traveller and hiker
+- a keen traveller and hiker
-- Baking sourdough bread
+  - travelling this wonderful planet we live on
+  - as well as getting to know the many cultures that live on it
-- Single board computers
+- a tinkerer with single board computers
   - [keeping nanosecond time](https://www.ntppool.org/scores/84.254.80.94)
   - [blocking adds](https://pi-hole.net/) on my home network
   - [providing VPN](https://www.wireguard.com/) services
+- an aspiring baker of sourdough bread